VengadeshProgrammer/sessionHaltDemo/README.md

 # sessionHaltDemo
-This is the live demo of  sessionHalt developed by Vengadesh.r in india, tamilnadu, natchiyarkoil
+This is the OBFUSCATED LIVE DEMO of sessionHalt developed by Vengadesh.r in india, tamilnadu, natchiyarkoil